artemdemo/pm-app/readme.md

 $ npm run watch
 ```

-You can proactively run tslint code style check (it will run automatically before each commit)
+You can proactively run eslint code style check (it will run automatically before each commit)

 ```
-$ npm run tslint
+$ npm run eslint
 ```

 ## e2e tests